 Research across the nation has shown that improving mobility options in an area tends to raise property values and thus forces low-income populations to move out because they can no longer afford to live there.2 At community meetings, some residents have recommended incremental change because they do not want development to happen quickly without intentional thought.
-In Carrboro, there are no fixed-transit routes since the public transit system is by bus.
+In Carrboro, there are no fixed-transit routes; public transit is bus and van service.
 Bus routes can be shifted incrementally, with a community process that centers on keeping people in their homes.
 Carrboro can improve mobility options to those who are marginalized, while helping to mitigate displacement.
 Refer to the Land Use chapter for more detail.